zextras/tech-doc/source/carbonio/postinstall/wsc-advanced.rst

 Set Legacy Chat Read Only
 -------------------------

-If you enabled |WSC|, to prevent user using the old textual Chats, you can set it in *read-only* mode.
+If you enabled |WSC|, to prevent user using the old Chats, you can set it in *read-only* mode.
 By doing so, users will still able to access the textual *Chats*, the *Spaces*, and the *Rooms*, but it will not be possible to message users or create new Spaces and